aimhigherweb/iec_website/content/what-we-do/freedom-of-information.md

 Download the South Australian Request for Access to Documents application <a href="https://archives.sa.gov.au/sites/default/files/public/documents/Request%20for%20Access%20Application%20Form.doc">here</a>.

 Print and fill out the form.
-Send the form to us through fax (8232 1600), email (help@innovativeeyecare.com.au) or post (60 Hutt Street, Adelaide SA 5000).
+Send the form to us through fax (8232 1600), email (help@innovativeeyecare.com.au) or post (300 Wakefield Street, Adelaide SA 5000).

 #### What fees apply?